Toni Mannix: Personal life

-As Toni Lanier, the Ziegfeld dancer and actress met MGM's general manager Eddie Mannix in the 1930s.
-She later lived with him as his mistress, and then as his wife, until his death in 1963.
+Toni Lanier, the Ziegfeld dancer and actress met MGM's general manager Eddie Mannix in the 1930s.
+She later lived with him as his mistress, and then as his wife, until he died in 1963.
 Shortly after her marriage to Mannix in 1951 and shortly before the launch of George Reeves to stardom in the successful television series Adventures of Superman, Mannix met and began an extramarital affair with Reeves, with the permission of her husband, according to Reeves' co-stars Noel Neill and Jack Larson.

-Reeves ended the affair in 1958 after meeting and starting a relationship with "B-girl" Leonore Lemmon in New York while he was travelling on business.
+Reeves ended the affair in 1958 after meeting and starting a relationship with "B-girl" Leonore Lemmon in New York while he was traveling on business.
 His death by gunshot wound to the head five months later was officially ruled a suicide, although questions have been raised about the circumstances under which he died.
 Mannix was devastated by Reeves' death and remained dedicated to him, reportedly building a shrine to him in her house.

-Later years and death

-Mannix, wealthy following the death of her husband in 1963, developed Alzheimer's disease when she was in her seventies.
-She died in 1983 in Beverly Hills at the age of 77, having neither remarried nor having had children.
-She is interred next to husband Eddie Mannix at Holy Cross Cemetery in Culver City, California.
-Her crypt niche's memorial marker reads: "Camille Toni Mannix, 1906-1983, God Bless".